liquidprompt/liquidprompt/docs/functions/internal.rst

 .. contents::
    :local:

-These functions are designed to be used only by Liquidprompt internals and data functions.
+These functions are designed to be used only by Liquid Prompt internals and data functions.
 These functions should not be used by users or themes, as they are not guaranteed to be stable between versions.
-There are documented here for information for those developing Liquidprompt.
+There are documented here for information for those developing Liquid Prompt.

 Config
 ------